Mike Zunino Player Props: Guardians vs. Yankees

 Mike Zunino At The Plate

-- Zunino has seven doubles, two home runs and 11 walks while hitting .241.
+- Zunino is hitting .230 with seven doubles, two home runs and 12 walks.

-- Zunino has picked up a hit in nine of 19 games this season, with multiple hits three times.
+- Zunino has gotten at least one hit in 45.0% of his games this season (nine of 20), with at least two hits three times (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.